 Hiring Book Publicists: Facts and Misconceptions

 “Should I hire a book publicist?” is a question many authors and publishers ask themselves as they are planning the launch of a book.
-It’s a crucial decision in the process of deciding how to market your book and one that can have significant ramifications in the short and long-term.
+It’s a crucial decision in the process of deciding how to market your book and one that can have significant ramifications in the short and long term.
 One of the considerations many people grapple with is that there is no guarantee of results.
 But on the flip side, books that receive no publicity nor promotional support risk invisibility that can doom them to oblivion.

 Despite the widely accepted view that books need to be promoted to succeed, some authors remain skeptical.
 Sometimes, they’ll say that publicists talk a good game but then will let them down.
-Others believe we are mostly talk– and correspondingly weak on results.
+Others believe we are mostly talking– and correspondingly weak on results.
 Indeed, there may be companies and people out there like this, but excellent book publicists like those at Smith Publicity are constantly thinking of ways to elevate your book – they truly care.
 The media works 24/7, and book PR people do too.

 Will Self-Promoting My Book on the Internet be Enough?

 There can be opportunities to self-promote online for authors who have the time, personality, and chutzpah.
 But much of the most widely read (and highly regarded) content on the internet begins with traditional media – TV, newspapers, magazines, radio.
-While author-run social media, blogging, and other online tactics are valuable, they aren’t a substitute for media coverage as they seldom confer the stature gained from a TV interview or article on a newspaper’s website.
+While author-run social media, blogging, and other online tactics are valuable, they aren’t a substitute for media coverage.
+They seldom confer the stature gained from a TV interview or article on a newspaper’s website.
 Book publicists are worth it because we are your connection to media coverage.

 One of the most significant reasons authors find hiring a book publicist has value is because it is challenging to get the media’s attention.
 The opportunities for good coverage are limited, and the competition is intense.
 Publicity experts are in the trenches every day and, as a result, have a keen understanding of what works and what doesn’t.
 We also have longtime contacts at countless media outlets with whom we’ve formed meaningful, trusted relationships over the years.
 Simply put, we help new books and authors stand out in a crowded marketplace and do everything possible to earn them good coverage and attention!